Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Discontinuous Phase Transitions

 \subsection{Ziff-Gulari-Barshad Model}

-Another convenient test of kinetic flat-histogram algorithm is the ZGB model~\cite{Ziff-1986, Voigt-1997, Oliveira-2016, Fernandes-2018, Hinrichsen-2000, Vilela-2020} which describes a catalytic metallic surface oxidation by the Langmuir-Hinschelwood process.
-The Langmuir-Hinschelwood process is the succession of three steps for a chemical reaction: (1) adsorption of the reactants by a catalytic surface, (2) recombination of the reactants, and (3) desorption of the products.
+Another convenient test for the kinetic flat-histogram algorithm is the ZGB model~\cite{Ziff-1986, Voigt-1997, Oliveira-2016, Fernandes-2018, Hinrichsen-2000, Vilela-2020}, which describes the catalytic oxidation of a metallic surface via the Langmuir-Hinshelwood process.
+The Langmuir-Hinshelwood process consists of three steps for a chemical reaction: (1) adsorption of the reactants onto a catalytic surface, (2) recombination of the reactants, and (3) desorption of the products.